skytreader/vague-rants/docs/3-groups-and-roles.markdown

 have the `tasks` subdirectory which now contains the steps as outlined in the `tasks` section of our old playbook!

+Similarly, the variables you need in your playbooks are inside the `vars` subdirectory of your role.

 ### Exercise

 Do you see any problems with the following playbook?